ibm-cloud-docs/storage-scale/scale-cem.md

     description: Scaleconsumer group
     ```

     In this example, the first entry creates an organizational unit called "groups".
-The next two entries create groups called "developers" and "testers" respectively.
+The next two entries create groups that are called "developers" and "testers" respectively.

     Each group entry specifies the objectClass "top" and "posixGroup" to define the group's schema.
 The gidNumber attribute specifies the group's unique identifier, while the cn attribute specifies the group's common name.
 Finally, the description attribute provides a brief description of the group.